pali-english/pali-english.github.io/README.md

 is wise at least to that extent.
 But the true fool is said to be one
 who imagines that they are wise.

+    Yo bālo maññati bālyaṁ, paṇḍito vāpi tena so:
+        Yo: The one who
+        Bālo: Fool
+        Maññati: Thinks
+        Bālyaṁ: That they are a fool
+        Paṇḍito: Wise
+        Vāpi: At least
+        Tena: To that extent
+        So: Is

+    Bālo ca paṇḍitamānī, sa ve “bālo”ti vuccati:
+        Bālo: Fool
+        Ca: And
+        Paṇḍitamānī: Believing themselves to be wise
+        Sa: That one
+        Ve: Truly
+        "Bālo"ti: As a fool
+        Vuccati: Is said

 Yāvajīvampi ce bālo,
 paṇḍitaṁ payirupāsati;
 Na so dhammaṁ vijānāti,